ramintoosi/ROSS/README.md

+# Update 06 July 2021
+Our paper is accepted at **Scientific Reports** and is now publicly available (**Open Access**) at [this link](https://www.nature.com/articles/s41598-021-93088-w).

 # ROSS

-ROSS is an offline spike sorting software implemented based on the methods described in the paper entitled [An Adaptive Detection for Automatic Spike Sorting Based on Mixture of Skew-t distributions](https://www.biorxiv.org/content/10.1101/2020.06.12.147736v1).
+ROSS is an offline spike sorting software implemented based on the methods described in the paper entitled [An automatic spike sorting algorithm based on adaptive spike detection and a mixture of skew-t distributions](https://www.nature.com/articles/s41598-021-93088-w).
+(Official Implementation)

 ## Introduction
 Neural activity monitoring is one of the bases of understanding the brain behavior.
 The recorded extracellular potential is a combination of multiple neurons activities corrupted by noise.
 A main step in analyzing the extracellular data is to differentiate among different neuron activities.
 Spike sorting is the process of assigning each detected spike to the corresponding neurons.